django-simple-deploy/dsd-plugin-generator/docs/e2e_tests.md

 This is really helpful for maintaining the test suite, and for development work.

 **Note:** This can get a little flaky, because we're working in a temp environment that pytest will destroy when more resources are created.
 If you want to keep working with these resources, you can copy the entire `e2e_new_plugin_test0` directory to a more stable location.
 You'll have to rebuild the `django-simple-deploy/.venv` environment, but you'll have a useful, stable development environment to work with.
 You'll be able to run any tests you want from that environment.

+Testing custom plugin CLI args
+---

+A plugin can extend the core django-simple-deploy CLI by defining its own custom CLI args.
+The code for doing this is included in the generated plugin, but code that would actually define a custom CLI arg is commented out.

+The e2e test suite for this plugin generator includes `e2e_tests/test_plugin_cli.py`.
+This test uncomments the relevant code from a generated plugin.
+It inserts a block of code that uses the custom CLI arg in a `deploy` call, and asserts that the expected custom behavior works successfully.
+It also tests that `manage.py deploy --help` includes output documenting usage of the custom CLI arg.